Redefining Career Readiness

 College educated.
 Career ready.
 Set yourself apart.

-Our comprehensive student-employee program for career readiness is based on feedback from actual employers that hire students like you.
-It’s more than just a job – it’s an opportunity to grow and be better prepared for future employment.
+Our comprehensive student-employee program for career readiness integrates learning to develop the skills that employers want.
+It’s more than just a job – it’s an opportunity to develop personally and professionally.

-Through the Here to Career program, Student Life is committed to providing real-world skills to complement your work assignment.
-This additional training will ultimately set you apart in the highly competitive workforce.
+Through the Here to Career program, Student Life aligns real-world skills with your work, ultimately setting you apart in the highly competitive workforce.

 On this page: